Westside Family Handbook

 - Presence and attentiveness

-- Be with students at all times and keep students easily in sight.
-Do not leave the group unless having conferred with the teacher.
+- Be with students at all times and keep them easily in sight.
+Do not leave the group without having conferred with the teacher.

-- Stay alert to surroundings and activities going on during the trip.
+- Stay alert to your surroundings and the activities going on during the trip.

 - Be physically able to participate in the activity as needed.